hummingbot/hummingbot-site/docs/strategies/cross-exchange-market-making.md

  2. Hedging order fills

     Performs the opposite, hedging trade on the taker side, whenever a maker order has been filled.

+# Live Configuration

+The strategy now supports live configuration.
+That means any changes in configuration by the user are immediately taken into account by the strategy without a need for it to be restarted.

 ### Order Creation and Adjustment